prometheus/prometheus/README.md

     $ make
     $ ./prometheus -config.file=your_config.yml

-The makefile provides several targets:
+The Makefile provides several targets:

   * *build*: build the `prometheus` and `promtool` binaries
   * *test*: run the tests